-A Franco-American family returning from expatriation was looking for a large family apartment with Eiffel Tower views in the southern part of the 15th arrondissement.
-Catherine Ziegler, property hunter at Home Select, identified a 130 sqm 5-bedroom apartment on the 8th floor with panoramic views, negotiated to 1.52M euros, 80,000 euros below the asking price, after 12 weeks of targeted searching.
+A Franco-American family returning from abroad were looking for a large family flat with Eiffel Tower views in the southern part of the 15th arrondissement.
+Catherine Ziegler, property hunter at Home Select, found a 130 sqm 5-room flat on the 8th floor with panoramic views and negotiated it to 1.52M euros, 80,000 euros below the asking price, after 12 weeks of targeted searching.

 Mission summary